 Determining a user’s current position

 If you’re planning to add location-based search, content, or services to your app, you definitely need to know the user’s current location.
-Gas Buddy uses location data to help you find the nearest and cheapest gas stations.
+There are many possible uses for this information.
+GasBuddy uses location data to help you find the nearest and cheapest gas stations.
 The app determines your current location, then locates gas stations nearby, notifies you about them, shows directions to the gas station you choose, and allows you to pay for gas in the app.